 What Is Data Recovery?

-Often the data are being salvaged from storage media such as internal or external hard disk drives, SSD, USB flash drive, CDs, DVDs, RAID and other electronics.
-Recovery may be required due to physical damage to the storage device or logical damage to the file system that prevents it from being mounted by the host operating system.
+Often the data is being salvaged from storage media such as internal or external hard disk drives, SSD, USB flash drive, CDs, DVDs, RAID, and other electronics.
+File recovery may be required due to physical damage to the storage device or logical damage to the file system that prevents it from being mounted by the host operating system.
 The most common reason for data recovery is the failure of the operating system.
 When the system fails to boot then we need to save or recover important data.

 5 Best Data Recovery Tools For Linux